CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 do a DNS query for each DKIM key to see if the private key indeed matches the published public key.
 Keys that do not match will not be used.

-This is a nice feature, but has as downside that it could take a long time to run all these DNS queries - especially if you have a lot of DKIM keys in your database.
-To speed things up, you can higher the number of threads that are started for these DNS queries.
-The "database-threads" config file option limits the number of threads to be used for DNS lookups that are triggered by a database reload:
+This is a nice feature, but has as downside that it sometime takes a long time to run all these DNS queries - especially if you have a lot of DKIM keys in your database.
+To speed things up, you can increase the number of threads that are used for these DNS queries.
+The "database-threads" config file option sets the number of threads to be used for DNS lookups that are triggered by a database reload: